Dietary Advice Before and During Pregnancy

 This blog will provide complete dietary guidance, including major nutrients, nutritious food choices, and the benefits of seeking professional guidance from a nutritionist for pregnant women.

-Avni Kaul, recognized as one of the best dieticians for pregnancy in Delhi and the founder of Nutri Activania, shares her expertise on the importance of balanced nutrition during pregnancy.
+Avni Kaul, recognized as one of the best Dieticians for pregnancy in Delhi and the founder of Nutri Activania, shares her expertise on the importance of balanced nutrition during pregnancy.
 Her recommendations underscore the value of essential vitamins, minerals, and a well-rounded diet to support both maternal and fetal health.

 Importance of Following a Balanced Diet During Pregnancy